 Is the O-Shot® safe?

-Addyi was approved with many restrictions.
-Similar to men’s pharmaceutical options, Addyi has numerous dangerous side effects and has been released with the agency’s “boxed warning,” its most serious precaution.
+While Addyi received approval, it currently holds many restrictions.
+Similar to men’s pharmaceutical options, Addyi can produce numerous dangerous side effects and was currently released with the agency’s “boxed warning,” its most serious precaution.

 The side effects of Addyi include:

 - Potential dangerous drops in blood pressure